ashwini-nagaraj/MoviesInventory-App-ReactNative/README.md

 #### On clicking one of the movies, navigates you to description/details screen ####

-#### also to run on ios or android, install the expo app on your phone, scan the QR code generated while running the application in terminal and test it!
+#### Also to run on ios or android, install the expo app on your phone, scan the QR code generated while running the application in terminal and test it!

 ### Future Improvements ###